 by Dr. Nasimeh Yazdani and Dr. Stacy Matthews Branch

 Your lips are an important feature of your face that help you articulate words, sense foods, and serve as an erogenous zone.
 They are especially sensitive organs containing triple the nerve receptors than other parts of the face.
 That explains why kissing feels so good, and why aesthetic procedures such as lip fillers hurt much more than other areas of the face.
 Healthy lips appear shiny, slightly pinkish and have a smooth and soft surface, as opposed to dry, flaky, damaged lips.
 You may be familiar with the term dermatitis or eczema, which describes any inflammation of the skin whether it is due to an infection, trauma, or a chronic condition.
-Lip eczema is atopic dermatitis localized on the lips.
-Features of lip eczema include scaling of skin, itching, redness, skinthickening, and dryness.
+One cause of eczema is atopic dermatitis localized on the lips.
+Features of lip eczema include scaling of skin, itching, redness, skin thickening, and dryness.
+It's having chapped lips all the time.

 The Immune System Behind Lip Eczema